Patient Transport Service booking process

 It is important you answer these as accurately as possible to ensure your needs are assessed accurately.

 If you have been told you're not eligible and are concerned about this decision, please contact the Transport Information Service line operated by the North East Commissioning Support Unit on 01642 263123.

 If you have a complaint about another part of the service then contact your local Patient Advice Liaison Service (PALS).
 Here

 If you need to cancel a booking for the next working day please ring 0300 111 0247 as soon as possible at any time.
 This is a dedicated freephone number.
 If the cancellation is for a booking for after the next working day then please ring the 0191 215 1515.

 Booking Patient Transport

 If you are eligible for patient transport, your booking will be made either by you, your GP, hospital staff or a dedicated call centre.

 The number you need to call to book patient transport depends on where you live.

-Patients in Northumberland, Newcastle, Sunderland/Wearside*, Gateshead, North Tyneside and South Tyneside should contact our PTS contact centre on 0191 215 1515. (* Most GPs in Sunderland/Wearside use this number, but if you’re not sure then please check with your GP.)
+Patients in Northumberland, Newcastle, Sunderland/Washington, Gateshead, North Tyneside and South Tyneside should contact our PTS contact centre on 0191 215 1515.
 This line is open from Monday to Friday, 8am-6pm.

 Patients in Teesside and Darlington need to book transport by telephoning Transport Information Service on 01642 263 122.